-- A. A disciplinary sanction will remain on a student's record until it is erased three years after graduation.
-If the student leaves the University before graduation, the notation is removed three years after the anticipated date of graduation from the University. - B. If an offense results in sanctions less severe than disciplinary probation, the information stays within the University community.
-Disciplinary probation and more serious sanctions may be released as appropriate under the law when questions related to disciplinary actions are asked. - C. Beginning with their senior year, students may request, through a written petition, to have their disciplinary records expunged by the Dean of Student Life for good cause.
-Factors to be considered in review of such petitions shall include:
+A. A disciplinary sanction will remain on file in the Office of the Dean of Student Life until it is erased three years after graduation.
+If the student leaves the University before graduation, the notation is removed three (3) years after the anticipated date of graduation from the University.
+However, sanctions resulting in suspension or greater will remain in the Office of the Dean of Student Life indefinitely and may be released as appropriate under the law when questions related to disciplinary actions are asked.

-- 1. The present demeanor of the student. - 2.
+- B. Beginning with their senior year, students may request, through a written petition, to have their disciplinary records expunged by the Dean of Student Life for good cause.
+Factors to be considered in review of such petitions shall include: - 1.
+The present demeanor of the student. - 2.
 The conduct of the student subsequent to the violation. - 3.
 The nature of the violation and the severity of any damage, injury, or harm resulting from it. - 4.
 There will be no appeal of the decision made by the Dean of Student Life.